 Here is a visual representation of a three-way merge:

-This refers to a situation where the two branches you are trying to merge have both made changes to the same part of the same file.
+A merge conflict is where you have changed the same part of a file on both the branches you are trying to merge.
 In this scenario, Git will not be able to figure out which version to use.
 Merge conflicts can only occur on three-way merges.

-When a conflict occurs, the merge operation will stop and Git will ask you to resolve the conflicts that have appeared manually.
+When a conflict occurs, the merge operation will stop.
+Git will ask you to resolve the conflicts that have appeared manually.
+This is because Git does not know what changes you want to save and which ones you want to discard.
 This gives you an opportunity to choose which version of a file should appear in the final merge commit created by Git.

 To find out about the conflicts that have been identified, you can use the git status command after you have started a merge.